matthewgallant/lotus/README.md

 ### Production

 A `Dockerfile` is included to run the app in Docker.
 The following will run the app on port 5000 using [Gunicorn](https://gunicorn.org) with 4 worker threads.
 Tested on Fedora 38.

-**Note:** There is no account suppport for the application.
-This means that anyone on the network can access your application instance.
-Consider using something like [Nginx Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) to protect your app instance with a username and password.

 ```bash
 # Build the Docker image